FAQs

 Each resident artist is invited to submit 3 pieces of art inspired by their stay with us.
 We announce this call for submissions on Instagram and our newsletter.
 AIRs are not required to participate in the exhibition.
 The art does not have to be made during the residency.
 From the 3 pieces, we select 1 to be included in an upcoming exhibition.

-Artists must have art-making as a priority during their residency (as opposed to prioritizing tourism over art-making and enjoying a cheap Santa Fe vacation) and complete their residency (ie, not leave early) to participate.
+Artists must have art-making as a priority during their residency (as opposed to prioritizing tourism over art-making and enjoying a cheap Santa Fe vacation) and complete their residency and not leave early in order to participate.
 This is at the discretion of the gallery.

 An exhibition and consignment agreement will be provided prior to the show.
 Artists earn 50% commission on all sales, there is no exclusivity contract (you are free to show with any other galleries), the exhibition will last 6-10 weeks, and there will be an opening reception.